Jake LaTurner KS-02

 State Treasurer of Kansas

-LaTurner was appointed Kansas State Treasurer in April 2017 by Governor Sam Brownback.
+LaTurner was appointed Kansas state treasurer in April 2017 by Governor Sam Brownback.
 He replaced Ron Estes, who had been elected to the United States House of Representatives for Kansas’s 4th congressional district.
 Appointed at age 29, LaTurner became the youngest statewide official in the country.
-Defeating state senator Marci Francisco in 2018, he became the youngest statewide elected official in the country.[11]
+Defeating state senator Marci Francisco in 2018, he became the youngest statewide elected official in the country.[12]

 As state treasurer, one of LaTurner’s primary responsibilities was to oversee unclaimed property, over which there is over $350 million worth in Kansas.
 He completed a 105 County Tour within 5 months during his first year in office, and returned over $10 million during the tour.[13]
 During LaTurner’s first year in office, he returned a record amount of unclaimed property to Kansans, over $25.5 million.
 “Every dollar we return to the people of Kansas is a dollar that goes back into their local communities,” LaTurner said.
 “Not only have we returned a record amount of money to Kansans, but we have made the process more user friendly and we have improved the service offered to Kansans.”[14]